dinolupo/Effective-JavaEE/README.md

 `<company name>.<application name>.<layer>.<component>.<type>`

-Because in out case we want to separate Presentation from Business Logic and Integration classes, in our case the `layer` part of the package path can be one of the following:
+Because in our case we want to separate Presentation from Business Logic and Integration classes, in our case the `layer` part of the package path can be one of the following:

 - presentation (layer)
 - business (layer)